KxSystems/kx-vscode/README.md

 ## Get started

-If you have an existing q installation, you will see the message `q runtime installed` and can go directly to [start q](#start-q).
+If you have an existing q installation, you will see the message `q runtime installed` and can go directly to creating [connections](#connections).

 If you are new to q, you will need a kdb license to use the kdb VS Code extension; see [install q](#install-q)